malliina/staticweb/README.md

     sbt deploy

-The deploy command builds assets to the [dist](/dist) directory, then uploads gzipped versions of the files to Cloud Storage.
+The *deploy* command builds and outputs assets to the *dist* directory, then uploads gzipped versions of the files to Cloud Storage.